 The following describes how to share Mediasite content with other people outside of Canvas.

-Click on Share Presentation, located near the bottom of the right column
+Select Share Presentation, located near the bottom of the right column.

 Choose your sharing option:

 Quick Link: Provides a link you can copy and then paste into a website, email, or social media platform.

 Invite Others: By providing a person's email address, they will receive a link (like the one provided within the Quick Link field) as well as other information such as the description or presenter information, if available.

 Embed: Provides a snippet of code that can be copied and pasted into the source code of a webpage.
 Choose the appropriate Embed Size to fit your website.
 Once the Embed Code is inserted into the webpage and the webpage is viewed, the Mediasite presentation will be displayed in a player on the webpage.

 Check the security settings

 When sharing your presentation, you may see a message warning you the presentation is inheriting its permission from a parent folder: